Semantics-Preserving Sketch Embedding for Face Generation

 \subsection{Sketch-based Face Image Generation}

 Sketches can be considered as one specific type of 2D images.
 However, the sparsity and coarseness of hand-drawn sketches make significant differences from natural images that contain dense pixels and rich textures.
 With the great power of deep learning techniques, many efforts have been made to translate sketches into photos~\cite{sketchygan,sketchycoco,Ghosh_2019_ICCV,sketchhairsalon}.
 However, the large diversity of the generated targets and the extreme sparsity of the sketches make generic image generation from sketches significantly challenging.
 Given a binary sketch image that describes the desired face structure, several approaches have been proposed to generate realistic face images\cite{DeepFaceDrawing,Deepfacepencil,Lines2facephoto,Deepfaceediting} and even videos~\cite{DeepFaceVideoEditing}.
 Besides binary sketches, extra information could be utilized for finer control on face generation, such as semantics masks in DrawingInStyles\cite{su2022drawinginstyles}, color palettes, light and shadow masks for controlling different attributes separately\cite{flexible}.
 However, the structure information of each stroke during the sketching process is lost when stored as a binary image.
 Sketch understanding becomes more difficult due to the structural information loss, which is detrimental to the image generation based on sketches.
 Therefore, we adopt the vector representation of sketches instead of a binary sketch image to better extract sketch features for stroke semantics interpretation.
 Based on the explicit semantic representation, we train a new sketch encoder with a new training strategy to disentangle high-level semantics and fine-level appearances for face generation.
-However, they all ignore the structure information of each stroke generated by the sketching during the drawing process, which would be lost when it is stored as a binary image.
-Sketch understanding becomes more difficult as a result of this information loss, which is detrimental to the image generation based on sketches.
-Therefore, we adopt the vector representation of sketches instead of a binary sketch image to better extract sketch features for stroke semantics interpretation.
-Based on the explicit semantic representation, we train a new sketch encoder with a new training strategy to disentangle high-level semantics and fine-level appearances for face generation.